Information

 We take reasonable steps to ensure personal data is accurate and, where necessary, kept up to date.

-Regular reviews and updates are conducted to ensure the accuracy of employee data.
-Employees are encouraged to report any changes to their personal data.
+Regular reviews and updates are conducted to ensure the accuracy of the personal data we process.
+All individuals are encouraged to report any changes to their personal data.

 Storage Limitation

-We keep personal data in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data is processed.
+We keep the personal data in a form that permits identification of the data subjects for no longer than is necessary for the purposes for which the personal data has been processed, in accordance with our Data Retention Schedule.
+You can request a copy of our retention schedule by contacting us.

 Integrity and Confidentiality